netwk-pro/.github/profile/README.md

 Copyright &copy; 2024 **[Scott Lopez](https://linktr.ee/scottlopez)**
 This material comes with ABSOLUTELY NO WARRANTY.

+>*Except where otherwise noted, NetEng-Pro in its entirety is available, exclusively, under one or both of the following two licenses.*

 Licensed under **[CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)**.
 You are free to: (a) share and (b) adapt upon this material for any purpose, even commercially.

-This is free software, and you are welcome to redistribute it under the [GNU GPL 3.0](https://spdx.org/licenses/GPL-3.0-or-later.html) or later.
+This is free software, and you are welcome to redistribute it under the **[GNU GPL 3.0](https://spdx.org/licenses/GPL-3.0-or-later.html)** or later.

 </code>